getumbrel/umbrel/README.md

 ## Installing umbrelOS

-umbrelOS is designed for the [Umbrel Home](https://umbrel.com/umbrel-home), where it includes first-class support for all features.
+umbrelOS is designed for the [Umbrel Pro](https://umbrel.com/umbrel-pro) and [Umbrel Home](https://umbrel.com/umbrel-home), where it includes first-class support for all features.
 On other devices (like Raspberry Pi or x86 systems), it’s freely available with core functionality, but support and feature availability are best-effort due to hardware differences.

 For a detailed feature breakdown, see our [comparison guide](https://github.com/getumbrel/umbrel/wiki/umbrelOS-on-Umbrel-Home-vs.-DIY).